Amuradiosa/OP-P9-PopcornSwirl/README.md

 <img src="P9_01_xcode/images/4.png" width="300">
 </p><br/>

-Then the user can selects a particular year from the dropdown menu on the top to see movies that were released in that year.<br/>
+Then the user can select a particular year from the dropdown menu on the top to see movies that were released in that year.<br/>

 <p align="center">
 <img src="P9_01_xcode/images/5.png" width="300">